Signature SDEs from an affine and polynomial perspective: Preliminaries

 \end{theorem}

 Note that the advantage of the transport formulation is that $v$ can assume the value $0$, which necessarily corresponds to an explosion of $\psi$.
 In the current one-dimensional setup this cannot occur, but on the infinite dimensional state spaces that we consider below this can become an issue.
-In Section~\ref{subsec:affine} we shall generalize both theorems to affine processes on subsets of the extended tensor algebra $T((\mathbb{R}^d))$ introduced below and then apply the corresponding results in Section~\ref{sec4} to signature SDEs.
+In Section~\ref{subsec:affine} we shall generalize both results to affine processes on subsets of the extended tensor algebra $T((\mathbb{R}^d))$ introduced below.
+They will then be applied to signature SDEs in Section~\ref{sec4}.